lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In case of an incorrect MIC, the receivers wait for fragment belonging to the same window.

+# Padding management

+SCHC header either for compression, fragmentation or acknowledgment do not preserve byte alignment.
+Since most of the LPWAN network payload is expressed in a number of byte, the receiver must be able to elimitate the padding bits.

+Padding bit elimination for compressed or fragmented frames.
+The header size is given by the rule and is not aligned on a byte boundary.
+The data size is variable, but always a multiple of 8 bits.
+In that case, the padding MUST never exceed 7 bits.

+For fragmentation acknowledgement, the header size and the bitmap size are given by the rule.
+The remaining bits are padding and can be of any size

 # SCHC Compression for IPv6 and UDP headers